catalin69140/KYBER_on_RISC-V32/README.md

 </summary>

-For MacOS at the moment I do not have a solution on how to run it as there were some problems with the toolchain set-up.
+For MacOS at the moment I do not have a solution on how to run it as there were some problems with the gnu toolchain set-up.
+Besides, most of the repositories used in this project are made to run in Ubuntu.
+> In order to have a chance to run it create a case-sensitive file system (sparse image) of 64GB.

 ---